indrora/ponzu/docs/spec.md

 The constant string manipulation that has to be done as well as a quadtradic extraction time for certain GNU tar files means that there are Many ways that the format could be imroved.

-There's other reasons to drop tar.
 For an interesting look at what tar is like in practice, see

 * https://mort.coffee/home/tar/
 * https://invisible-island.net/autoconf/portability-tar.html